-Seismic Industry Cycles and Seasonality
+Seismic Revenue Fluctuations

 Revenue fluctuations are a normal part of the seismic data library business, and data library sales can vary significantly from quarter to quarter and year over year.

-Fourth quarter data library sales have frequently been stronger than in other quarters, with seismic data sales being triggered as oil and natural gas companies finalize capital expenditures near year end.
-Third quarter data library sales are often lower than in other quarters due to slower business conditions during the summer months.
-Data library sales can, however, occur at any time during any quarter.
-This is due to the nearly continual changes in general oil and natural gas industry conditions, increased demand for seismic data covering a specific area or play, timing of public offerings of petroleum and natural gas rights (land sales), as well as corporate merger-and-acquisition, joint venture and asset disposition activity by Pulse's clients.
+Traditional data library sales can occur at any time.
+This is due to the nearly continual changes in oil and natural gas industry conditions, increased demand for seismic data covering a specific area or play, and the timing of public offerings of petroleum and natural gas rights (land sales).
+Pulse no longer sees any patterns in traditional sales by quarter or by season.

+Transaction-based sales can also occur at any time.
+This is due to corporate merger and acquisition, joint venture and asset disposition activity by Pulse's clients, which are unpredictable.

-Participation survey revenues can also vary significantly from quarter to quarter.
+Participation survey revenue also varies significantly from quarter to quarter and year over year.
 The majority of new 3D seismic data is typically acquired under frozen ground conditions from November to March.
-Summer seismic programs can only be completed in certain areas that have drier ground conditions and that can be easily accessed without environmental harm.
-The demand for seismic equipment and contractors is typically lower during the summer months; therefore, programs during this time can be more cost-effective.
-Pulse intends to continue seeking appropriate opportunities to conduct participation surveys during the summer months in order to capitalize on lower costs.
+Summer seismic programs can only be completed in certain areas that have drier ground conditions and can be easily accessed without environmental harm.
 In addition, the size and pre-funding levels of individual participation surveys can vary significantly.
+The number and size of participation surveys undertaken from 2014 through 2017 have been considerably less than historical averages.
+The most recent survey was conducted in the first quarter of 2015.